joseavr/cheat-sheets/Javascript/JS Express.md

 # 📖 Read Input from Forms/Send Data with Template Engine
-To let your app read inputs from Forms, you must active it
+To let your app read inputs from Forms, you must activate it

 ```js
 const express = require('express')